lochrist/UniPix/Documentation~/UniPix.md

     - import from texture2D, sprite, jpg, png
     - export as separate frames or spritesheet
     - synchronize with source asset
+        - Show how the scene with idle animation updates?
     - grid + grid settings
     - tools:
         - pencil